VA Math and Disability Ratings Explained

 If VA has determined that a veteran’s condition is not likely to improve, it will assign a permanent and total (P&T) rating.
 P&T ratings are 100 percent ratings that are protected from being reduced.
 These ratings are combined using VA disability math to reach a schedular 100 percent rating.

 Extraschedular VA Ratings

-To be awarded an extraschedular rating, veterans must show that they are not being adequately compensated by their disability rating in relation to the impairment in earning capacity the disability presents.
+To be awarded an extraschedular rating, veterans must show that they are not being sufficiently compensated by their disability rating in relation to their impairment in earning capacity.
 Extraschedular cases are rare circumstances and are often complicated.
 Each extraschedular claim gets sent to the Director of Compensation Service for consideration.

 Analogous VA Ratings

 Veterans with disabilities that are not listed within VA’s Schedule for Rating Disabilities are assigned an analogous rating.
 Essentially, VA assigns a rating based on what condition most closely matches the symptoms or treatment the veteran is experiencing.
 VA looks at the bodily functions affected, the anatomical location of the condition, and the symptoms.